alejotsv/tmx-converter/README.md

 1. Take a TMX file
 2. Extract the origin and target language
 3. Save each language code in a separate array
-4. Extract all origin segments and push them to the origin language array
+4. Extract all origin/target segment pairs
-5. Extract all target segments and push them to the target language array
+5. Determine if segments are clean by evaluating length and presence of special characters
+6. Create array for clean segments
+7. Create array for dirty segments
-6. Use both arrays to populate a csv file
+8. Use both arrays to populate CSV files (clean and dirty version)
-7. Return the csv file
+9. Return both CSV files via a downloadable link